-3.4 At ADS-recognized events, a blacksmith (farrier) may be present or on call at the discretion of the Organizing Committee.

-- 3.5 Para Driving: quick release systems to secure a wheelchair and lap belts or 4 points belts with a quick release system must be checked by the Technical Delegate and/or the Chief Steward before the start of the marathon. - 3.6 In exceptional circumstances, the minimum time required for the Compulsory Rest may be increased by the President of the Jury in consultation with the Technical Delegate. - 3.7 If a Horse is not accepted by the Veterinarian at the rest area after 10 minutes, or 5 minutes for a "controlled warm-up", the Horse and Athlete will be Eliminated. - 3.8 Turnouts may stand, walk or trot within the rest area.
+- 3.2 The area of the compulsory rest should, if possible, provide some shade and must be large enough to accommodate three turnouts at once and have room for additional motor vehicles. - 3.3 Water must be provided at the rest area for the Horses. - 3.4 At ADS-recognized events, a blacksmith (farrier) may be present or on call at the discretion of the Organizing Committee. - 3.5 Para Driving: quick release systems to secure a wheelchair and lap belts or 4 points belts with a quick release system must be checked by the Technical Delegate before the start of the marathon. - 3.6 In exceptional circumstances, the minimum time required for the Compulsory Rest may be increased by the President of the Jury in consultation with the Technical Delegate. - 3.7 If a Horse is not accepted by the Veterinarian at the rest area after 10 minutes, or 5 minutes for a "controlled warm-up", the Horse and Athlete will be Eliminated. - 3.8 Turnouts may stand, walk or trot within the rest area.